impproductions/beamulator/ROADMAP.md

 ## Fix
 - **write in batch on action logger**
 - inject correct ws url
-- can I have the same port for ws and http?
 - created actors don't show up in ui

 ## Feature ideas